MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings-policy-indicators.md

 Policy indicators are segmented into the following areas.
 You can choose the indicators to activate and customize indicator event limits for each indicator level when creating an insider risk policy:

+### Office indicators

-- **Office indicators**: These include policy indicators for SharePoint sites, Microsoft Teams, and email messaging.
+These include policy indicators for SharePoint sites, Microsoft Teams, and email messaging.

+### Device indicators

-- **Device indicators**: These include policy indicators for activity such as sharing files over the network or with devices.
+These include policy indicators for activity such as sharing files over the network or with devices.
 Indicators include activities involving all file types, excluding executable (.exe) and dynamic link library (.dll) file activity.
 If you select *Device indicators*, activity is processed for devices with Windows 10 Build 1809 or higher and macOS (three latest released versions) devices.
 For both Windows and macOS devices, you must first [onboard devices to the compliance portal](#step-2-onboard-devices).
 Device indicators also include browser signal detection to help your organization detect and act on exfiltration signals for non-executable files viewed, copied, shared, or printed in Microsoft Edge and Google Chrome.
 For more information on configuring Windows devices for integration with insider risk, see [Enable device indicators and onboard Windows devices](#enable-device-indicators-and-onboard-windows-devices) in this article.
 For more information on configuring macOS devices for integration with insider risk, see [Enable device indicators and onboard macOS devices](#enable-device-indicators-and-onboard-macos-devices) in this article.
 For more information about browser signal detection, see [Learn about and configure insider risk management browser signal detection](insider-risk-management-browser-support.md).

-- **Microsoft Defender for Endpoint indicators (preview)**: These include indicators from Microsoft Defender for Endpoint related to unapproved or malicious software installation or bypassing security controls.
+### Microsoft Defender for Endpoint indicators (preview)

+These include indicators from Microsoft Defender for Endpoint related to unapproved or malicious software installation or bypassing security controls.
 To receive alerts in insider risk management, you must have an active Defender for Endpoint license and insider risk integration enabled.
 For more information on configuring Defender for Endpoint for insider risk management integration, see [Configure advanced features in Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/advanced-features\#share-endpoint-alerts-with-microsoft-compliance-center).

+### Health record access indicators

-- **Health record access indicators**: These include policy indicators for patient medical record access.
+These include policy indicators for patient medical record access.
 For example, attempted access to patient medical records in your electronic medical records (EMR) system logs can be shared with insider risk management healthcare policies.
 To receive these types of alerts in insider risk management, you must have a healthcare-specific data connector and the [HR data connector](import-hr-data.md) configured.

+### Physical access indicators

-- **Physical access indicators**: These include policy indicators for physical access to sensitive assets.
+These include policy indicators for physical access to sensitive assets.
 For example, attempted access to a restricted area in your physical badging system logs can be shared with insider risk management policies.
 To receive these types of alerts in insider risk management, you must have priority physical assets enabled in insider risk management and the [Physical badging data connector](import-physical-badging-data.md) configured.
 To learn more about configuring physical access, see the [Priority physical access section](insider-risk-management-settings-priority-physical-assets.md) in this article.

-- **Microsoft Defender for Cloud Apps indicators**: These include policy indicators from shared alerts from Defender for Cloud Apps.
+### Microsoft Defender for Cloud Apps indicators

+These include policy indicators from shared alerts from Defender for Cloud Apps.
 Automatically enabled anomaly detection in Defender for Cloud Apps immediately starts detecting and collating results, targeting numerous behavioral anomalies across your users and the machines and devices connected to your network.
 To include these activities in insider risk management policy alerts, select one or more indicators in this section.
 To learn more about Defender for Cloud Apps analytics and anomaly detection, see [Get behavioral analytics and anomaly detection](/cloud-app-security/anomaly-detection-policy).

+### Risky browsing indicators (preview)

-- **Risky browsing indicators (preview)**: These include policy indicators for user browsing activity related to websites that are considered malicious or risky and pose potential insider risk that may lead to a security or compliance incident.
+These include policy indicators for user browsing activity related to websites that are considered malicious or risky and pose potential insider risk that may lead to a security or compliance incident.
 Risky browsing activity refers to users who visit potentially risky websites, such as those associated with malware, pornography, violence, and other unallowed activities.
 To include these risk management activities in policy alerts, select one or more indicators in this section.
 To learn about configuring browser exfiltration signals, see [Insider risk management browser signal detection](insider-risk-management-browser-support.md).

+### Cumulative exfiltration detection (preview)

-- **Cumulative exfiltration detection (preview)**: Detects when a user's exfiltration activities across all exfiltration channels over the last 30 days exceeds organization or peer group norms.
+Detects when a user's exfiltration activities across all exfiltration channels over the last 30 days exceeds organization or peer group norms.
 For example, if a user is in a sales role and communicates regularly with customers and partners outside of the organization, their external email activity will likely be much higher than the organization's average.
 However, the user's activity may not be unusual compared to the user's teammates, or others with similar job titles.
 A risk score is assigned if the user's cumulative exfiltration activity is unusual and exceeds organization or peer group norms.

    > [!NOTE]
    > Peer groups are defined based on organization hierarchy, access to shared SharePoint resources, and job titles in Azure AD.
 If you enable cumulative exfiltration detection, your organization is agreeing to share Azure AD data with the compliance portal, including organization hierarchy and job titles.
 If your organization does not use Azure AD to maintain this information, then detection may be less accurate.

+### Risk score boosters

-- **Risk score boosters**: These include raising the risk score for activity for the following reasons:
+These include raising the risk score for activity for the following reasons:
    - *Activity that is above the user's usual activity for that day*: Scores are boosted if the detected activity deviates from the user's typical behavior.
    - *User had a previous case resolved as a policy violation*: Scores are boosted if the user had a previous case in insider risk management that was resolved as a policy violation.
    - *User is a member of a priority user group*: Scores are boosted if the user is a member of a priority user group.